hkjamesto/assignment02/README.md

     Discuss your accessibility metric and how you arrived at it below:

     **Description:**
+    * In `septa.bus_stops`, there is a `wheelchair_boarding` column, where 1 and 2 denote wheelchair accessible and inaccessible bus stops respectively.
+I only retain these two values for this question for further analysis.
+    * The accessibility metric is defined based on neighborhood area.
+More specifically, the accessibility metric is defined by dividing the total number of wheelchair accessible bus stops by the area of the neighborhood in square kilometers.
+The consideration of neighborhood area is based on the concern that larger neighborhoods are less accessible even with many wheelchair accessible bus stops due to the distance required to travel to reach a wheelchair accessible bus stop.
+    * To improve interpretability, the metric is normalized by a min-max normalization so that it falls between 0 and 1.

 6. What are the _top five_ neighborhoods according to your accessibility metric?